 The Big Problem!

-There is no denying the fact that internet is most efficient surveillance tool available and there are millions of users on it.
-It is a hot topic, and this has increased the threat to safety and security of the users.
-There are new tools available to help avoid the privacy threats on the internet.
+There is no denying the fact that the internet is the most efficient surveillance tool available and there are millions of users on it.
+It is a hot topic, and this has increased the threat to the safety and security of the users.
+There are new tools available to help avoid privacy threats on the internet.
 But the hackers are intelligent too.
 The best solution to this concern is to protect your privacy as much as possible.

 Everything we do on the internet seems to get recorded.
-Yes, it’s true that there are issues with online anonymity, but at the same time, it provides protection to us who use internet for immoral reasons and wish to avoid cybercrime.
+Yes, it’s true that there are issues with online anonymity, but at the same time, it provides protection to us who use the internet for immoral reasons and wish to avoid cybercrime.

 Why Online Anonymity is the Need of Time